Generic name: sodium chloride (nasal) [ SOE-dee-um-KLOR-ide ]

-Brand name: Afrin Saline, Altamist, Ayr Saline Nasal, Ayr Sinus Rinse Kit, ENTsol, Little Noses, NeilMed NasoGEL, NeilMed Sinus Rinse Kit, Ocean, Rhinaris Mist
+Brand names: Afrin Saline, Altamist, Ayr Saline Nasal, Ayr Sinus Rinse Kit, ENTsol, ... show all 10 brands Little Noses, NeilMed NasoGEL, NeilMed Sinus Rinse Kit, Ocean, Rhinaris Mist

 Drug class: Nasal lubricants and irrigations